Nic30/hdlConvertor/README.md

 Package is stored in pip respository you can install it by:
-`pip install hdlConvertor`
-or for python3
 `pip3 install hdlConvertor`

-Currently package is testet only under python3.5.
+Currently package is testet only for python3.5 under linux but should work with every python3.x on any system where is compiler with c++11 support.